lucastizzzzzo/chat4alltijolim/README.md

 git clone https://github.com/your-username/chat4alltijolim.git
 cd chat4alltijolim

-# Build all modules
+# Build all modules (REQUIRED before docker-compose)
-mvn clean package -DskipTests
+./build.sh
 ```

-**Note**: The first build may take 2-3 minutes to download dependencies.
+**Important**: The `build.sh` script compiles all modules and creates the JARs needed by Docker.
+This is required on fresh clones because `target/` directories are gitignored.
+First build may take 2-3 minutes to download dependencies.

 ### 2. Start All Services